-Sunday began as a normal working day, and we did some random irrigation work in the fields near Ashkelon (Today’s crop: corn!).
-When we got back from work we only had a little time to unwind, because that night began יום השואה והגבורה, Holocaust remeberance day, and the next 24 hours would be filled with interesting and meaningful activites appropriate to the day.
-We had an early dinner and at 6 PM, headed off on a bus to Jaffa and the Gesher theatre.
-You might be asking why we’d go to see a play on such a sad day like this, but the reason will become clear as I explain.
-The first thing to note is that as we arrived, we realized that this was yet another MASA event, and the famous poster featuring yours truly was prominently displayed in front of the entrance!
+Sunday began as a normal working day, and we did some random irrigation work in the fields near The first thing to note is that as we arrived, we realized that this was yet another MASA event, and the famous poster featuring yours truly was prominently displayed in front of the entrance!
 The evening began with a discussion with the director of the theatre and two of the actors, a short intermission, and then an introduction by an Israeli author.
 The play itself was called ‘Momik’, and was a based on a book by author David Grossman.
-It told the story of Momik, a child of Holocaust survivors growing up in Jerusalem in the 1950’s whose grandfather comes to live with him.
-He spends much of his time trying to fight the ‘Nazi Beast’, and so the play is an interesting way to see how the younger generation, and especially children, struggled with the legacy left to them by their survivor parents.
+It told the story of Momik, a child of Holocaust survivors growing up in

-One of the most important and amazing elements of Yom Hashoah in Israel (which be repeated again next week for יום הזכרון לחללי צה''ל, IDF Memorial Day) is the element of national mourning.
-The first thing I noticed while we were in Jaffa for the play and on the way home was that all places of entertainment (excluding our theatre), and even restaurants were closed for twenty-four hours, since they were not in keeping with the mood of the day.
-When I got home, I followed our staff’s advice and turned on the TV and radio briefly.
+One of the most important and amazing elements of Yom Hashoah in the TV and radio briefly.
 All of the Israeli channels were either showing Yom Hashoah specific programming, or were totally off the air from 8 PM Erev Yom Hashoah until the same time the following day.
 Galgalatz, the Israeli music station that I often listen to on the radio, was playing a mix of slow, sad music as opposed to their usual repertoire of current Israeli and American hits.

 Programming the next day began with Shacharit, which Josh and I led most of without a melody, as per the custom I had learned when I was back at Schechter in Philadephia.
 I also got to read torah, and recited the special El Maleh Rachamim in memory of Holocaust victims.